Dr David Fairhurst is the Post Graduate Development Manager and oversees the Mathematics and Physics portfolio of courses:

 Dr Fairhurst was previously a Post-doctoral Researcher at The University of Edinburgh and Victoria University, Wellington, New Zealand.
-He was awarded his PhD in Physics from The University of Edinburgh and his BSc in Physics from Imperial College, London.
+He was awarded his PhD in Physics (on Polydispersity in Colloidal Phase Transitions) from The University of Edinburgh and his BSc in Physics from Imperial College, London and ESPCI, Paris.

-He has also worked for the educational software company Crocodile Clips writing a range of online science educational materials.
+He has also worked for the educational software company Crocodile Clips (now Sumdog) writing a range of online science educational materials.

 - David Willmer, Non-equilibrium polymeric complex fluids

 - Kyle Baldwin, Novel pillar formation in evaporating poly(ethylene oxide) droplets

 - Amgad Alrwaili, Measuring liquid pressure using bubbles as MRI contrast agents

 - Edwin Abdurakman, Development and evaluation of ingestible microbubble-based contrast agents for meal pressure MRI within the human stomach

 - Yohanna Msambwa, Experimental investigations of drying droplets containing microparticles and mixtures of Poly(ethylene oxide) microparticles